MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/user-journey.md

 |Approvals Administrator|Sales Director|Power User|Configures the kit to match the business requirements.
 Analyzes the approval processes for improvement opportunities|
 |Approver|Sales Manager|Business User|Receives an approval to Accept for Decline|

-## Example User Journey
+## Example

-An example user journey can be illustrated in the following series of steps
+An example user journey can be illustrated as a summarized diagram in the following series of steps

 ![Illustration of example user journey](./media/approvals-kit-user-journey.svg)